wko27/blog/_posts/2017-12-11-Scaling-Karat.md

 Integrations with ATS's can provide a sharper market curve, but you still have to deal with the supply problem.

-3. Achieving Market Dominance
+### Achieving Market Dominance

-Let's suppose that Karat succeeds in its short-term vision and "all software engineering companies use Karat".
+Let's suppose that Karat succeeds in its vision and "all software engineering companies use Karat".
 The pool of candidates is always mostly filled with poor-performing candidates.
 What happens when they've failed a dozen Karat interviews?
 Does the question pool expand to hundreds of types?
 Is there a blacklist or a waiting period before re-attempting a Karat interview?

 If all companies are using the same assessment tool for first round screens, do they compete with each other on sourcing and selling alone?

-4. Servicing Component
+### Servicing Component

 Coming out of Medallia, I fear anything that isn't self-service.
 Karat has specifically positioned itself as a service not a tool and this means a professional/client services arm.